02 4625 4745 This email address is being protected from spambots. You need JavaScript enabled to view it.

 Gallbladder Surgery - Laparoscopic Cholecystectomy

-This is the surgical removal of the gallbladder using key-hole surgery.
+This is the surgical removal of the gallbladder using keyhole surgery.
 The gallbladder is a small sac attached to the liver that stores bile.
-The reason for removing the gallbladder is the presence of gallstones causing attacks of pain, jaundice and inflammation of the gallbladder or pancreas. laparoscopic-surgery
+The reason for removing the gallbladder is the presence of gallstones causing attacks of pain, jaundice and inflammation of the gallbladder or pancreas.
+Laparoscopic gallbladder surgery

 Before Your Operation